 Massage Your Legs

-Your muscles will have massive blood flow and oxygen needs from pumping all day, give them some TLC once in camp by spending time using a cork massage ball to massage out the large muscle groups like quads, hamstrings, and glutes.
+Your muscles will have massive blood flow and oxygen needs from pumping all day.
+Give them some TLC once in camp using a cork massage ball to massage the large muscle groups like quads, hamstrings, and glutes.

-Doing this will help to improve blood flow and assist with recovery which can help to drop the chance of EIV as well.
+Doing this will help improve blood flow and assist with recovery, which can also help to drop the chance of EIV.

 Wear Compression Clothing

-Another thing many on a thru-hike will do by default is to wear compression clothing to help with recovery and managing swelling, this also helps by assisting with blood flow.
+Another thing many on a thru-hike will do by default is wear compression clothing to help with recovery and managing swelling, which also helps with blood flow.

-One thing in particular people have said worked wonders was using compression socks for their legs to help them have fewer issues over prolonged activity, I don’t use them nor have a lot of experience using them but if you do this could be a good gear fix.
+One thing people have said worked wonders was using compression socks for their legs to help them have fewer issues over prolonged activity.
+I don’t use them nor have much experience using them, but if you do, this could be a good gear fix.

 Wear Moisture-Wicking Clothing

-Another gear most hikers will use is moisture-wicking when in humid areas, this helps to keep the skin dry which can assist in preventing EIV as well.
+Another gear most hikers will use is moisture-wicking when in humid areas, which helps keep the skin dry and can assist in preventing EIV as well.

-There are ways to help manage any issues from becoming a problem by taking proper preventative steps.
+There are ways to help prevent any issues from becoming a problem by taking proper preventative steps.

-Instead, you must learn some measure of consistent breaks and ensure you are properly hydrated with enough water and electrolytes to keep the body at peak performance levels.
+Instead, you must learn some measure of consistent breaks and ensure you are properly hydrated with enough water and electrolytes to keep the body at peak performance.

 Take More Frequent Breaks

-In 100% transparency, I am horrible at taking breaks, I go hours without stopping and relaxing as I set goals before I start in the day, but breaks are an amazing prevention method for many issues.
+In 100% transparency, I am horrible at taking breaks.
+I go hours without stopping and relaxing as I set goals before I start the day, but breaks are a fantastic prevention method for many issues.

-When you take these breaks, you do want to make sure to get your shoes off, if time permits, and work to get your legs up so that blood circulation can occur with more ease and stop pooling in your legs.
+When you take these breaks, you want to get your shoes off, if time permits, and work to get your legs up so that blood circulation can occur with more ease and stop pooling in your legs.

 Use Streams to Cool Off

-On long-distance hikes, you will frequently encounter streams and high-volume flowing rivers where you can do your body a lot of love by allowing the water to cool you off.
+On long-distance hikes, you will frequently encounter streams and high-volume flowing rivers where you can give your body much love by allowing the water to cool you off.

-This will help to drop your core temperature and also help with any inflammation that has already begun allowing you to stop it before it becomes a problem or issue that causes you to need a break from the trail.
+This will help drop your core temperature and help with any inflammation that has already begun, allowing you to stop it before it becomes a problem or issue that causes you to need a break from the trail.

 Staying Hydrated

-To be quite honest, this is a solution to numerous issues that can happen on the trail, and in general, proper hydration is something we all should strive for daily.
+This is a solution to numerous issues that can happen on the trail , and in general, proper hydration is something we all should strive for daily.

 When you are sweating a lot, as you will be when hiking long distances in hot weather, you need to ensure that you are replenishing what is being lost with water and electrolytes.